-Before the labor process, women usually face anxiety [1].
+Prior to the labour process, women usually face anxiety (1).
 However, it turns out that anxiety may trigger the pain to come up.
-Eventually, this may cause the labor process to be more difficult [2].
-According to the data, the number of women facing anxiety and pain during labor is still high in Indonesia.
-Based on research conducted at a private midwifery unit in Grobogan Regency, Central Java, Indonesia, 60 % of multigravidas encountered mild pain, while 40 % encountered moderate pain [3].
-Women in have the first stage of the active phase experienced severe pain in about 59.4% [4, 5].
+Eventually, this may cause the labour process to be more difficult (2).
+According to the data, the number of women facing anxiety and pain during labour is still high in Indonesia.
+Based on research conducted at a private midwifery unit in Grobogan Regency, Central Java, Indonesia, 60% of multigravidas encountered mild pain, while 40% encountered moderate pain (3).
+Another research by Ratnawati et al. (2011) showed that 59.4% of 32 women at the first stage of active phase experienced severe pain (4).
+This aligned with the statement from Mander (2004) that the labour pain is mostly felt during the first stage of the active phase (5).

-There are two types of labor pain management, which are pharmacological and non-pharmacological treatments [6].
+There are two types of labour pain managements, which are pharmacological and non-pharmacological treatments (6).
 Pharmacological treatment involves drugs consumption to reduce pain.
-In the meantime, some ways classiflabor non-pharmacological treatments include psychological treatment and natural ingredients consumption.
-Psychological treatment involves the use of aromatherapy, behavioural treatment, and meditation [7].
-As for natural ingredients consumption, it is considered as a great potential for the discovery of pain relief drugs due to less to no side effects and has been reported to be able to relieve pain [8, 9].
-Based on our literature review, some research reported the effects of red ginger and warm water in reducing labor pain.
-Ginger is widely known for its health benefits and can be used as an analgesic, antipyretic, anti-inflammatory, antiemetic, antirheumatic a drug to treat diarrhea, and a supplement to boost the immune system [10].
-As for the effects of warm water, drinking water is an instant way to relieve stomachache and headache [11].
-Warm water may bring a certain relaxation effect so that the release of endorphins as a natural analgesic on the lower back region successfully reduced the labor pain with a percentage of 47.05 % [12].
+In the meantime, some ways classified as non-pharmacological treatments include psychological treatment and natural ingredients consumption.
+Psychological treatment involves the use of aromatherapy, behavioral treatment, and meditation (7).
+As for natural ingredients consumption, it is considered as a great potential for the discovery of pain relieve drugs due to less to no side effects and has been reported to be able to relieve pain (8, 9).
+Based on our literature review, some research reported the effects of red ginger and warm water in reducing labour pain.
+Ginger is widely known for its health benefits and can be used as analgesic, antipyretic, anti-inflammatory, antiemetic, anti-rheumatic, a drug to treat diarrhea and a supplement to boost immune system (10).
+As for the effects of warm water, drinking water is an instant way to relieve stomachache and headache (11).
+Warm water may bring certain relaxation effect so that the release of endorphins as natural analgesic may be induced.
+Related to the labour pain, Marlina (2018) explained that warm water compress on the lower back region successfully reduced the labour pain with the percentage of 47.05% (12).

-Although there has been a lot of research regarding the effects of red ginger and warm water in relieving labor pain, to the best of our knowledge, there has been no research studying the comparison of the efficacy between both interventions.
+Although there has been a lot of research regarding the effects of red ginger and warm water in relieving labour pain, to the best of our knowledge, there has been no research studying the comparison of the efficacy between both interventions.
 Whereas this is important so that the optimization of the most effective ingredients can be conducted to develop a potent natural-based drug for pain relief.
 Hence, in this research, we compared the efficacy of both interventions.
-We also used two methods of administration, which were drinking and compressing.
+We also used two methods of administration, which were drinking and compress.